ITHACA DIARIES

 A place of memory

-The celebration of the Contest finalists happens in a special place, a little town in central Italy, Pieve Santo Stefano, razed into the ground by the retreating German army in 1944.
+The celebration of the Contest finalists happened in September 2024 in a special place, a little town in central Italy, Pieve Santo Stefano, razed into the ground by the retreating German army in 1944.
 Forty years later, in 1984, the Archive of Diaries was founded there by Saverio Tutino to collect and preserve the memory of Italians.
 Over the years, many other stories have been added to those memories.
 In 2012, the DIMMI initiative started to collect migrant diaries (the Italian acronym stands for Multimedia Migrant Memory Diaries) and today ITHACA collaborates with it to safeguard an indispensable heritage of memory, as the migrant narratives are.